Cloud Security Posture Management (CSPM)

 - Does not support multi-tenant environments

-Where does CSPM fit into your information security program?
+Where CSPM fits into your information security program

 The CSPM framework consists of three phases: assessment, validation and optimization, all of which must be completed in order for an organization to successfully complete its posture assessment.